https://invisible-island.net/ncurses/man/

 supported.

-o Rudimentary support for multi-threaded applications may be
+Rudimentary support for multi-threaded applications may be available;

-o Functions that ease the management of multiple screens can be
+Functions that ease the management of multiple screens can be exposed;

-o The compiler option -DUSE_GETCAP causes the library to fall back to
+Compiling ncurses with the option -DUSE_GETCAP causes it to fall back

 info entry corresponding to TERM.
 Use of this feature is not

-in the ncurses startup code, at a cost in memory usage and
+the ncurses startup code, at a cost in memory usage and application

 PDCurses and NetBSD curses incorporate some ncurses extensions.